 With the sunny summer days ahead it’s important to remind ourselves of the dangers associated with too much sun exposure.
 Skin cancer is the most common of all cancers, and while melanoma accounts for only about 2% of skin cancer cases it causes a large majority of skin cancer deaths.
 Melanoma begins in our melanocytes and can develop anywhere on our skin, with the most common locations being the chest (for men) and the legs (for women).

-These rates have been rising over the last 40 years and will continue:
+According to cancer.org, melanoma cases have been rising over the last 40 years and will continue: